PSCI 3225 Strategy and Politics

 About the Course:

-By the end of this course students should be able to coherently discuss rational-choice decision-making processes on political and other social issues through the lenses of strategic interactions.
+This course is designed to expand the methods that students use to analyze and apply theory to current political issues.
+By the end of this course students should be able to cohesively discuss rational-choice decision-making processes on political and other social issues through the lenses of strategic interactions.
 Students will learn to apply mathematical models in a rational-choice framework to explain both observed and unobserved outcomes from political events.
-Most importantly, students will identify the strengths and weaknesses of using rational-choice analysis and will evaluate rational-choice arguments about political issues.
+Most importantly, students will understand the strengths and weaknesses of using rational-choice analysis to substantiate arguments and opinions about political issues.

 Grading (out of 100 points):

 Response Papers: 20

 Midterm Exam: 20

 Final Exam: 25